johanna-einsiedler/SoDaOps/reports/README.md

 >
 > Answer:

 We used the cookiecutter template provided by the course.
-Apart from adding additional files to the src repository we did not change the structure.
+Apart from adding additional files to the different folders (e.g. entrypoint.sh or drift_report.py) we did not change the structure.

 ### Question 6